Mealman1551/Reduce-mp4-sizes/README.md

 1. Download and install ffmpeg via the script `Install_ffmpeg.bat` and run the script as admin.
 2. If the script is successfully executed FFmpeg is now installed.
-3. Download and run `Reduce_file_sizes.bat` as admin and insert the path of your video.
+3. Download and run `Reduce_mp4_sizes.bat` as admin and insert the path of your video.

 ### Linux

 1. Make sure FFmpeg is already installed by using your package-manager (For example: `sudo apt install ffmpeg`)
-2. If installed, Download the `Reduce_file_sizes.sh` script directly
+2. If installed, Download the `Reduce_mp4_sizes.sh` script directly
 3. do `chmod +x {script path}`
 4. do `sudo ./{script path}`